scalable-react/scalable-react-boilerplate/README.md

 For information on how to build your own generators with relative ease, please go to the [Plop Microgenerator](https://github.com/amwmedia/plop) homepage for detailed instructions.

 ## Testing
-Included in the setup is a test suite that will run your tests in the browser using Karma.
+Included in the setup is a test suite that will run your tests using Jest.
 A number of testing utilities are included, including
 - Expect (Plus Expect-JSX)
-- Mocha
 - Chai (JSX and Immutable)
 - Enzyme
-- Karma (including multiple Karma plugins)
+- Jest & enzyme-to-json in order to use the Jest snappshotting with Enzyme.

 You can see examples for testing of React Components, Redux Action Creators and Reducers in the repository [here](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/master/app/src/containers/FeatureFirstContainer/tests).
 Please follow the convention of naming tests with a .test.js postfix, or else the test suite will not recognize your tests.